Opposition to Stacey Abrams unites Georgia's divided GOP

 In trying to move past the controversy, her campaign has said she wore a mask to the school and only removed it to be better heard by students watching remotely — and for pictures on the condition that everyone around her kept theirs on.

-The Republican Governor’s Association — in the wake of his staunch opposition to school masking rules helping to lift Republican Glenn Youngkin to an upset victory in the Virginia's governor's race last fall — hustled out a digital ad built around the Abrams picture.
-It also released a statement predicting that “Georgians will reject Stacey Abrams and her hypocritical mandates.”
+The Republican Governors Association — in the wake of his staunch opposition to school masking rules helping to lift Republican Glenn Youngkin to an upset victory in the Virginia governor's race last fall — hustled out a digital ad built around the Abrams picture.
+The Republican National Committee released a statement predicting that “Georgians will reject Stacey Abrams and her hypocritical mandates.”

 Abrams allies warn the attacks are loaded with racism and sexism, since she is vying to be Georgia’s first Black governor and the first Black woman governor in U.S. history.

-Note: This story was first published on February 8, 2022.
-It was updated on February 10, 2022, to correct attribution of the quote “Georgians will reject Stacey Abrams and her hypocritical mandates.”
-The statement was from the Republican National Committee, not the Republican Governors Association.